-The Company lease out investment properties to its parent company and sister companies under operating leases with lease terms of 2 to 10 years.
+The Company lease out investment properties under operating leases with lease terms of 2 to 10 years.
 Rentals which are determined based on the prices of nearby properties are calculated on the basis of the leased areas and are payable monthly.